wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/sources_installation.rst

 Installing Filebeat
 -------------------

-While Filebeat can be installed from source (`see this doc <https://github.com/elastic/beats/blob/master/CONTRIBUTING.md>`_), the process is more complex than you may like and it is beyond the scope of Wazuh documentation.
+While Filebeat can be installed from sources (`see this doc <https://www.elastic.co/guide/en/beats/devguide/current/beats-contributing.html>`_), the process is more complex than you may like and it is beyond the scope of Wazuh documentation.
 We recommend installing Filebeat via repository package, otherwise, you can install it from a binary tarball that should work for any Linux distro.
 See more `here <https://www.elastic.co/downloads/beats/filebeat>`_.

 .. warning::
     In a single-host architecture (where Wazuh server and Elastic Stack are installed in the same system), the installation of Filebeat is not needed since Logstash will be able to read the event/alert data directly from the local filesystem without the assistance of a forwarder.